Mountain Grove, Missouri: Government

 The City of Mountain Grove is a 4th-class city and operates with a Mayor/Board of Aldermen form of Government.
 The City Administrator is the chief administrative officer of the city and oversees all operations.
 All department supervisors report directly to them.
 The Mayor/Board of Aldermen set policies and pass ordinances.

 The current mayor of the city is Fred VanBibber.

-As of August 2020: each Alderpersons is elected for a 2 year term.
+As of August 2020: each Alderman is elected for a 2-year term.

 Education

+It is in the Mountain Grove R-III School District.

 Mountain Grove public schools are a class 3A school in Missouri, including one elementary grades Pre-K through 4th, one middle school grades 5th–8th, and one high school grades 9th–12th.
 Mountain Grove High School also houses Ozark Mountain Technical Center, which allows students to gain technology skills necessary for vocational career paths.

 Mountain Grove Christian Academy has approximately 68 students, grade Pre-K through 12th.

 Missouri State University operates the 190 acre Missouri State Fruit Experiment Station in Mountain Grove.
 The station includes the Center for Grapevine Biotechnology and the Mountain Grove Cellars.
 It is associated primarily with the university's Plant Science master's degree Program.

 Mountain Grove has a public library, a branch of the Wright County Library.